Shop Parts keyboard_double_arrow_right

 Sugar molecules can’t dissolve in gasoline because they have different molecular polarities.
 Sugar will just sink to the bottom of the fuel tank.

-A problem can stem from sugar clogging the filter.
-At the same time, there’s a chance some sugar can get past the filter and clog the vehicle’s fuel injectors.
+Problems can stem from sugar clogging the filter.
+At the same time, there’s a chance some sugar can get past the filter and clog the vehicle’s fuel injectors, but tabletop sugar will only pass the fuel filter if its element is damaged somehow so that those large sugar granules can pass through the filter, which isn’t likely.

 The symptoms of sugar in a gas tank include: